Acoustic trauma is injury to the hearing mechanisms in the inner ear. It is due to very loud noise.

 The hearing loss may not be treatable.
 The goal of treatment is to protect the ear from further damage.
 Eardrum repair may be needed.

 A hearing aid may help you communicate.
-You can learn coping skills, such as lip reading.
+You can also learn coping skills, such as lip reading.

 Hearing loss may be permanent in the affected ear.
-Ear protection may prevent the hearing loss from getting worse.
+Wearing ear protection when around sources of loud sounds may prevent the hearing loss from getting worse.

 Progressive hearing loss is the main complication of acoustic trauma.